Institutional Master Plan

 In addition, as required by the Zoning Code, City Planning will mail surrounding property owners and post around the institution notice of the Institutional Master Plan filing 21 days prior to the Planning Commission hearing.
 Please note that this requirement should be included in any time frame estimate for approvals.

 What is the Planning Commission process?

 City Planning staff work with the applicant throughout the review process.
 After staff has determined that all of the required topics are adequately addressed, the Institutional Master Plan is scheduled for Planning Commission review.

-The Commission meets bi-weekly on Tuesday afternoons with briefing starting around 1:00 p.m. and the public meeting starting at 2:00 p.m.
+The Commission meets virtually bi-weekly on Tuesday afternoons with briefing starting around 1:00 p.m. and the public meeting starting at 2:00 p.m.
 A briefing to the Commission is the first step.
 This is an off-the-record presentation to introduce the project to members.
 It also provides the opportunity for the Commissioners to ask questions they want the applicant to further address.

-Then the project returns two weeks later for on-the-record hearing and action.
+Then the project returns usually one month later for on-the-record hearing and action.
 (Larger Institutional Master Plans may make multiple presentations before the Commission.)
 A full presentation is made again and then public comment is taken.
 The Commission will generally vote at that meeting to approve or disapprove the plan.
 If the Commission disapproves the plan, then it still proceeds to City Council, where it needs an affirmative vote by at least seven members to be adopted.

 At each hearing, City Planning staff will introduce the project and then a representative of the institution or their planning firm will make the presentation.